 Do we hold the one with the opposing view to a higher standard than we hold ourselves?

 This is certainly not to say that we shouldn’t have boundaries.
 If a parent, adult child, friend, or spouse is using their beliefs to be oppressive or even abusive, then boundaries are vital.
 But when the person is lovely in every way except with that one confounded belief, and they feel the same about you, is there a way that through humility and meekness we can each hold space for one another, practising unconditional – “agape” – love?

 Perhaps some relationships are only capable of surface-level, trivial conversation; but what if many relationships could actually be close and rewarding in spite of political and theological differences?
 Where said differences can even be discussed without either party stacking the wall afresh…

 It won’t work with everyone.
 Even Jesus was hated by many.
 But he was also a magnet to sinners, to the rejects of society.
 They loved being in his presence; felt loved and accepted in spite of differences.

 If we want others to hold space for our beliefs, we need to do the same for them, even if we find their beliefs downright appalling.
 Holding space does not mean that all views are equal and that hate speech should be tolerated.
-It just means that we make an effort to appreciate what is beautiful in each person, even when there’s ugliness in the mix too.
+It just means that we make a hospitable effort to appreciate what is beautiful in each person, even when there’s ugliness in the mix too.